OliverBrotchie/conveyance-cli/README.md

 brew install zsh
 ```

-And set it to the default Shell using the following:
+Set it to the default Shell using the following:

 ```shell
 chsh -s /bin/zsh
 ```

-And follow the instructions [here](https://iterm2colorschemes.com/) on how to set a colour scheme!
+Follow the instructions [here](https://iterm2colorschemes.com/) on how to set a colour scheme!

 ## Usage